K-zis/productcatalog-api/project-overview.md

 ## 🏁 Why This Project?

-This project was designed to align with the expectations of a junior backend consultant at Deloitte:
+This project was designed to align with the expectations of a junior backend dev:

 - ✅ Demonstrates use of Microsoft stack (Azure, C#, SQL)
 - ✅ Reflects modern cloud-oriented backend development